Chimney fire: Prevention and suppression

 Steps to prevent this buildup of deposits include only running appliances hot during the initial ignition phase regularly, only building short and hotter fires, regular cleaning of flues using a chimney sweep, and only using internal chimney structures where possible versus a chimney attached to an external wall.
 The latter tends to be cooler, contributing to the problem, as well as creating downdrafts which tend to introduce smoke into the structure as the fire subsides.
 The nests of birds can be prevented by using a wire guard over the chimney.

 Control includes denial of oxygen, addition of extinguishing agents, and removing heat sources.
 In case of chimney fire, the local fire department should be called immediately: there is a risk of the chimney failing, and/or overheating adjoining structures, which could cause the fire to spread to other parts of the building.

 Additional hazards include the possible buildup of toxic gases such as carbon monoxide within the structure due to restricted flues.

+Thatched roofs are particularly vulnerable in cases of chimney fire.